kubernetes-hy/kubernetes-hy.github.io/data/part-1/4-introduction-to-storage.md

             mountPath: /usr/src/app/files
 ```

-As the display is dependant on the volume we can confirm that it works by accessing the image-response and getting the image.
+As the display is dependent on the volume we can confirm that it works by accessing the image-response and getting the image.
 The provided ingress used the previously opened port 8081 <http://localhost:8081>

 Note that all data is lost when the pod goes down.